dice-guild/vortex-gate/src/assets/rules/9_reactions.md

 To make a Reaction, a unit declares they are attempting to react to one of the above triggers and takes an Initiative skill check.
 If failed, the unit takes 1 Shock and may activate later in the round.
 If passed, the unit may immediately perform one action after which it counts as activating for the round.

 ## Reaction Timing
 Reactions follow some special timing as they interrupt another unit's activation.

-Attack actions such as Fight or Shoot are performed simultaneously with the interrupted unit's activation.
-This means if a unit reacts to a shoot action, it performs its own shoot action simultaneously with the unit targeting it.
-All other actions are performed before the interrupted unit's activation such as Move actions or Evade actions.
+Timings are described as follows:
+* Move, Focus, Evade and Rally actions are performed immediately when a reaction is successful.
+* Shoot and Fight are performed simultaneously with the attacking unit.
+* Charges are performed before the attacking unit moves, after which both units Fight simultaneously.